 Optional Coverage to Consider

 - Flood.
-Flood insurance is not covered by most homeowner’s insurance policies and must be purchased as a separate policy.
+Flood insurance is not covered by most homeowner’s insurance policies in Arizona and must be purchased as a separate policy.
 When deciding whether or not to purchase flood insurance, remember that Arizona’s hard desert ground can quickly become saturated during heavy rains and lead to rapid flooding, which can cause thousands of dollars’ worth of damage to your home and the property inside.
 Arizona homeowners who wish to purchase flood insurance do so through the National Flood Insurance Program.

 - Fire and Lightning.
 Fire and lightning coverage is generally, but not always, included in basic homeowner’s insurance policies.
 Read your policy carefully to be sure that these specific perils are covered.
 When you consider how a fire could suddenly destroy your home and all your possessions with it, or how a lightning strike could cause a power surge that ruins all of your electronics, it’s worthwhile to ensure you are covered in the event such an incident occurs.